WWU Alumni Foundation Board

 Term: 2024-2027

 Jerry Woods ’97 graduated from Walla Walla University with a B.A. in mass communications.
 During his time on campus, he worked at Positive Life Radio where he continues to do a weekend show.
 He jumped into media with both feet and it has taken him to Christian radio stations in Idaho, North Carolina, and Washington D.C.
 In D.C., he currently serves as the morning host and director of promotions for WGTS 91.9 reaching close to 600,000 people weekly.
-He is married to Crystal and they have two daughters, Adilynn and Maya, who look forward to attending WWU one day.
+He is married to Crystal and they have two daughters, Adilynn a freshman at WWU and Maya, who looks forward to attending WWU one day.

 Jimmy Johnson '97